jesse-r-s-hines/wdio-obsidian-service/packages/obsidian-launcher/README.md

 - `vault`: Vault to install into

 Options:
-- `-c, --cache <cache>`: Directory to use as the download cache (default: OBSIDIAN_CACHE env var or ".obsidian-cache")
 - `-p, --plugin <plugin>`: Plugin(s) to install
 - `-t, --theme <plugin>`: Theme(s) to install.
+- `-c, --cache <cache>`: Directory to use as the download cache (default: OBSIDIAN_CACHE env var or ".obsidian-cache")

+### download
+Download Obsidian to the cache.

+Pre-download Obsidian to the cache.
+Pass --type to select what variant to download, which can be one of:
+- app: Download the desktop app JS bundle
+- installer: Download the desktop installer
+- desktop: Download both the desktop app and installer (the default)
+- apk: Download the mobile app APK file

+Options:
+- `--type <version>`: Type to download (default: "desktop")
+- `-v, --version <version>`: Obsidian version (default: "latest")
+- `-i, --installer <version>`: Obsidian installer version (default: "earliest")
+- `--platform <platform>`: Platform of the installer, one of linux, win32, darwin. (default: system platform)
+- `--arch <arch>`: Architecture of the installer, one of arm64, ia32, x64. (default: system arch)
+- `-c, --cache <cache>`: Directory to use as the download cache (default: OBSIDIAN_CACHE env var or ".obsidian-cache")